 ABOUT ME

-My published work focuses on nineteenth- and twentieth-century literature and culture; Romanticism; literature and everyday life; literature and ethics; gender and sexuality; and philosophical approaches to literature, art, and film.
+My intellectual interests and my courses focus on the relationship between literature and philosophy, aesthetics, and nineteenth- and twentieth-century literatures, especially Romantic and Modern.
+My published work focuses on literature and ethics; ordinary language philosophy; literature and everyday life; gender and sexuality; and philosophical approaches to literature, art, and film.
 I have recently published essays on Ludwig Wittgenstein (Cambridge Studies in Literature and Philosophy), Jane Austen (Modern Language Association’s Teaching World Literature), Emily Dickinson (Oxford Studies in Philosophy and Literature and Psyche.co), and William Wordsworth (nonsite.org).

 I am a Lecturer in the Department of English at UC Berkeley.
 I was educated in two committedly interdisciplinary programs: the UC San Diego Literature Department (B.A., 1998) and the Program in Literature at Duke University (Ph.D., 2007).
 I have served on the faculty in the English Departments at Rhode Island College, Boston University, and Florida Atlantic University.